-Rajneesh Bhandari is an independent multimedia journalist, investigative reporter, and filmmaker currently based in Kathmandu and South Asia.
+Rajneesh Bhandari is an independent multimedia journalist, filmmaker, investigative reporter, and editor currently based in Kathmandu and South Asia.

-His multimedia work on different issues have appeared in The New York Times, National Geographic, Aljazeera, AJ+, BBC Reel, Contrast VR, NPR, Fusion, Huffington Post, Los Angeles Times and other outlets as well.
+His multimedia work on different issues have appeared in The New York Times, National Geographic, Aljazeera, AJ+, BBC Reel, Contrast VR, NPR, Fusion, Huffington Post, Los Angeles Times, QuickTake by Bloomberg and other outlets as well.

 Rajneesh worked at Nepal’s top Kantipur Television Network (KTV) for seven years before moving to independent journalism.
 His best-known investigative story that was aired on KTV showed how some of the lawmakers were misusing their diplomatic passports.
 That story won him an award the KTV.